doc4d/docs/docs/commands/web-event.md

 ```

-To open the webform with the help on `orderNumber` hidden, you can associate this function to the `onload` event of the webform:
+To open the web page with the help on `orderNumber` hidden, you can associate this function to the `onload` event of the web page:

 ```4d
 exposed function hideOnLoad()
-	myForm:=web Form
-	myForm["helpOn_orderNumber"].hide()
+	webForm.helpOn_orderNumber.hide()

 ```

 ## See also